beoran/welcome/WELCOME.md

-If you feel that you or your contribution are not being treated fairly, if you feel concerned about your personal safety, or if someone is engaged in illegal behavior, contact the maintainer(s) of this project at <contact >.
+If you feel that you or your contribution are not being treated fairly, if you feel concerned about your personal safety, or if someone is engaged in illegal behavior, contact the maintainer(s) of this project at INSERT CONTACT ADDRESS HERE.
 We will do our best to remedy the situation and respect your privacy.

 ## How to contribute